 The events of 2021 can be considered together to develop a narrative of the temporal shift of nutrient pools between ecosystem components of the bay from April through September, starting with the influx of inorganic nitrogen from Piney Point.
-Total nitrogen concentrations first peaked in April (Figure 8a), as did chl-a concentrations (Figure 8b).
+TN concentrations first peaked in April (Figure 8a), as did chl-a concentrations (Figure 8b).
 The initial peak in water quality parameters suggested a rapid response of the phytoplankton community as an increase in diatoms (e.g., centric species, such as Skeletonema sp., and also Asterionellopsis sp., Figure 8c) that can readily utilize inorganic forms of nitrogen that were present in the initial discharge (Bates, 1976; Domingues et al., 2011).
 These results were evidenced by taxonomic enumeration of phytoplankton samples collected near Port Manatee.
 Water quality indicators improved slightly following the decrease in diatoms in late April, as noted by relatively lower concentrations of TN and chl-a as the bloom dispersed.
 However, filamentous cyanobacteria biomass increased after the initial diatom bloom and peaked in June (Figure 8d), suggesting a shift of nutrients from phytoplankton to drift macroalgae communities or changing availability of nutrient ratios creating favorable conditions for macroalgae growth (Cohen and Fong, 2006; Valiela et al., 1997).
 During peak macroalgae growth, TN and chl-a concentrations remained relatively low as nutrients were likely retained in macroalgae, until late June and early July when K. brevis concentrations peaked (Figure 8e).
 The co-occurring decline in macroalgae and increase in K. brevis suggests a release of nutrients from the former that could have stimulated growth of the latter, although residual nutrients from the initial release from Piney Point were likely still available (Liu et al., 2021).
 Finally, conditions were relatively stable in August and September with relatively improved water quality conditions and no dominant algal blooms.

 Our quantitative results provide some evidence to support the progression of events outlined above as a flow of nutrients over time.
 The distinct temporal progression can be readily identified through an ordination plot (Figure S7) for the observed data in Figure 8.
 Weekly summaries of the data are clearly separated in the ordination into monthly groups where different communities were dominant and is partially explained by orientation of the water quality vectors relative to cyanobacteria, diatoms, and K. brevis.
-For example, total nitrogen and chlorophyll are strongly aligned with the K. brevis axis as nutrients were likely available in organic form during the peak of the red tide event.
+For example, TN and chl-a are strongly aligned with the K. brevis axis as nutrients were likely available in organic form during the peak of the red tide event.
 However, this simple analysis only demonstrates an association in the observed data and cannot be verified without additional information.
 Additional data to support these results could include explicit load-based estimates for all sources entering the bay through 2021 and these estimates are forthcoming.
 Laboratory-based methods, such as isotopic analyses of nutrient signatures found in biological tissues (e.g., macroalgae) compared to those from the release, could provide a more comprehensive description of the recycling of nitrogen from Piney Point.
 Additional confounding variables can also obscure the association between water quality and community changes.
 Bay conditions preceding the 2021 events, as well as the passage of tropical storm Elsa, could obscure these associations (described below).